grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

 * Ensure that you have basic familiarity with instrumenting applications with Prometheus.
 * Have a set of Prometheus exports or applications exposing Prometheus metrics that you want to collect metrics from.
 * Identify where you will write collected metrics.
-  Metrics may be written to Prometheus or Prometheus-compatible endpoints such as Grafana Mimir, Grafana Cloud, or Grafana Enterprise Metrics.
+  Metrics can be written to Prometheus or Prometheus-compatible endpoints such as Grafana Mimir, Grafana Cloud, or Grafana Enterprise Metrics.
 * Be familiar with the concept of [Components][] in {{< param "PRODUCT_NAME" >}}.

 ## Configure metrics delivery